NNPDF/eko/doc/source/theory/pQCD.rst

             & \gamma^{(3)}(N) \to \gamma^{(3)}(N) - 3 \beta_0 k \gamma^{(2)} - ( 2 \beta_1 k - 3 \beta_0^2 k^2) \gamma^{(1)} - (\beta_2 k - \frac{5}{2} \beta_1 \beta_0 k^2 + \beta_0^3 k^3) \gamma^{(0)} \\
             & k = \ln(\mu_F^2/\mu_R^2)

-      This procedure corresponds to scheme A of :cite:`AbdulKhalek:2019ihb`, and we recommend to use it along with ``ModEv='iterate-exact'`` in order to be in agreement with the treatment of the evolution integral expansion.
+      This procedure corresponds to Eq.
+(3.32) of :cite:`AbdulKhalek:2019ihb`, and we recommend to use it along with ``ModEv='iterate-exact'`` in order to be in agreement with the treatment of the evolution integral expansion.